Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Introduction

 of an exact symplectic manifold $(P,d\theta)$, were $P$ is assumed to satisfy certain technical conditions.

 The canonical projection

 of a contactisation is called the \emph{Lagrangian projection}, and will be heavily used in this paper.
-Observe that the Reeb chords on a Legendrian submanifold $\Lambda \subset (P \times \R,dz+\theta)$ coincide with the double-points of $\Pi_{Lag}(\Lambda)$, and that we may assume the latter to be a finite set of transverse double-points.
+Observe that the Reeb chords on a Legendrian submanifold $\Lambda \subset (P \times \R,dz+\theta)$ coincide with the self-intersections of $\Pi_{\mathrm{Lag}}(\Lambda)$, and that (after a suitable perturbation) we may assume the latter to be a finite set of transverse double-points.

-Fix a compatible almost complex structure $J_P$ on $(P,d\theta)$, let $a, b_1, \hdots, b_m$ be double-points of $\Pi_{Lag}(\Lambda)$ and write $\mathbf{b}=b_1\cdot \hdots \cdot b_m$.
+Fix a compatible almost complex structure $J_P$ on $(P,d\theta)$, let $a, b_1, \hdots, b_m$ be double-points of $\Pi_{\mathrm{Lag}}(\Lambda)$, and write $\mathbf{b}=b_1\cdot \hdots \cdot b_m$.
 We are interested in the moduli spaces

-of $J_P$-holomorphic polygons $u \co (D^2,\partial D^2) \to (P,\Pi_{Lag}(\Lambda))$ having a positive boundary-puncture mapping to the double-point $a$ and negative boundary-punctures mapping to the double-points $b_1,\hdots, b_m$, where the boundary-punctures moreover appear in this cyclic order with respect to the orientation of the boundary.
+of $J_P$-holomorphic polygons $u \co (D^2,\partial D^2) \to (P,\Pi_{\mathrm{Lag}}(\Lambda))$ having one positive boundary-puncture that is mapped to the double-point $a$, and $m$ negative boundary-punctures that are mapped to the double-points $b_1,\hdots, b_m$, where the boundary-punctures moreover appear in this cyclic order with respect to the orientation of the boundary.
 See Section \ref{sec:moduli-polygons} for more details.

-The differential in the above versions of Legendrian contact homology is defined by counting rigid $J_P$-holomorphic polygons, that is, solutions inside a moduli space as above which moreover is zero-dimensional.
+The differential in the above versions of Legendrian contact homology is defined by counting rigid $J_P$-holomorphic polygons, that is, solutions inside a moduli space as above that moreover is required to be zero-dimensional.

-The above construction of Legendrian contact homology obviously depends heavily on the existence of the projection $\Pi_{Lag}$.
+The above construction of Legendrian contact homology obviously depends heavily on the existence of the projection $\Pi_{\mathrm{Lag}}$.
 Consequently it does not extend to a general contact manifold.

 Following the philosophy of symplectic field theory \cite{IntroSFT}, relative symplectic field theory was constructed in \cite{RationalSFT} by Ekholm.
 This construction can be specialised to give a Legendrian contact homology for more general contact manifolds $(Y,\lambda)$, where $\lambda$ satisfies certain technical assumptions.
-For example, this version is well-defined and satisfy invariance inside the standard contact spheres $(S^{2n+1},\lambda_0)$, where $\lambda_0$ is the standard contact form.
-We will however only be interested in applying this theory to the case of a contactisation $(P \times \R,dz+\theta)$, where it also is well-defined.
+For example, this version is well-defined and satisfy invariance for the standard contact spheres $(S^{2n+1},\lambda)$, equipped with a certain perturbation of the standard contact form.
+We will however only be interested in applying this theory to contactisations $(P \times \R,dz+\theta)$, where it also is well-defined.

 Fix a cylindrical almost complex structure $J$ on the symplectisation $(\R \times Y,d(e^t\lambda))$ of a contact manifold $(Y,\lambda)$, where $t$ is a coordinate on the $\R$-factor.
 Let $a,b_1,\hdots, b_m$ be Reeb chords on $\Lambda$ and write $\mathbf{b}=b_1\cdot \hdots \cdot b_m$.
 We are interested in the moduli spaces